-Did not attend - (Increasing treatment attendance rates)
+Did not attend - (Increasing attendance for alcohol and other drug treatment)

 “Did not attend” (DNA) is the term used when someone unexpectedly fails to attend a health care appointment.
 DNAs are highly prevalent among clients of alcohol and other drug services and are associated with a greater risk of treatment non-completion and poorer outcomes, and result in an inefficient allocation of clinical resources.
 There is strong evidence that short message service (SMS) reminders improve general health care appointment attendance, particularly when they incorporate behaviour-change nudges to generate a small increase in a desired outcome (e.g. communicating that the social norm is to attend the appointment; communicating the specific cost of a missed appointment).
 We explored whether adding behaviour-change nudges to SMS appointment reminders can increase attendance rates in four alcohol and other drug treatment services using a mixed-methods approach, with three distinct phases.